Liam-W-Smith/Liam-W-Smith.github.io/index.md

 ---

 Hey!
-My name is Liam and I'm a sophomore at Middlebury College studying geography and math.
+My name is Liam and I'm a junior at Middlebury College studying geography and math.
 This website documents the work I've done in [GEOG 323: Open Source GIScience](https://gis4dev.github.io/).
 If you're interested in seeing my remote sensing work, please [click here](https://sites.middlebury.edu/lwsmithremotesensing/)